ArcherBright123/eeleM/README.md

 # eleeM
 Backwards Super smash bros Melee.
 The Tier list is flipped on its head with the Worst (Bowser, Kirby) Becoming ABSOLUTELY BROKEN and the Best (Fox, Shiek) Becoming dogsh*t.
 This will include the rom.
+Please don't hurt me Nintendo.

 In Progress.
+Still a long way to go.

 Bowser changes: